N-A-D/Rift/README.md

 - Every *system* must implement the `rift::BaseSystem::update` member.

 Systems submit their transformation functions to the entity manager given to them in the `rift::BaseSystem::update` function.
 The entity manager will immediately apply that function on every entity that satisfies the systems search criteria.
-For example, suppose there were two components *Position* and *Direction*.
-A system's submitted query could look like the following:
+For example, suppose there are two components *Position* and *Direction*.
+A system's query could look like the following:
 ```cpp
 struct MovementSystem : public rift::System<MovementSystem> {
   void update(rift::EntityManager& em, double dt) override {